scuzzydude/asimov/asimov.md

 The scoot-chain is the transactional blockchain for each Scoot.
 It also serves as an immutable record of digital content as well as a legal record of any physical property transferred to the public domain through action of the Scoot.

 The goal is that each scoot-chain is secured and geographically distributed to preserve value through time and calamity.
 The Scoot node shall maintain the master copy of the scoot-chain, and when The Foundation is a holder, it will also duplicate the scoot-chain.
 In addition, Scoot may form staking groups with other Scoot with agreements to duplicate each other's scoot-chains and process transactions.
-Pledge nodes (could be a phone or other small device) can participate in transaction processing and scoot-chain partial staking via a torrent like protocol.
+Pledge nodes (could be a phone or other small device) can participate in transaction processing and partial scoot-chain staking via a torrent like protocol.

 ### Responsibility Tree

 Participants in the responsibility domain are known to The Foundation by their human identities.
 The Foundation will implement a secure validation process that will require some form of deterministic biometric identification.
 The Foundation cannot prevent individuals with criminal intent from infiltration of the responsibility domain, but we can prevent the same individual from doing it again.

 The Address scheme shall allow for single pledge wallet to have multiple valid addresses.
-Address that resolve to pledge identity are True Pledge Handles (TPH).
+Address that resolve to the pledges identity via API are True Pledge Handles (TPH).
 Addresses that do not resolve to TPH are pseudonymous pledge handles (PPH).

 How this is managed both globally and on a per-Scoot basis is prime topic for debate.
 This is people's wealth, and there is an expectation of privacy for both security and competitive reasons.
 There is also the traditional personal feeling that one's money is one's own damn business.
-Scoot wealth is not assets, but a person's own commitment of responsibility, but I imagine the same privacy requirements will apply.
+Scoot wealth are not assets, but a person's own commitment of responsibility, but the same privacy requirements will apply.

-On the other hand, this very system derives its value from the responsibility of individuals.
+On the other hand, the system derives its value from the responsibility of individuals.
 Some people are more responsible than others.
 Who holds a scoot can confer a higher value.
-When a genius artist commits to another artist's scoot, it would add value correlated to the value of the genius doing the committing.
+When a genius artist commits to another artist's Scoot, it would add value correlated to the value of the genius doing the committing.
 The relationship between scoot and pledges is the responsibility tree.

 PPH would lend itself to always using a new address for each transaction in the responsibility domain.
 This would be the strictest and most private usage of the responsibility domain.
 This gives The Foundation an unfair advantage in evaluating genius, as it has access to the full responsibility tree with coherent human identities.
 Privileged employees of The Foundation would always have full visibility to what individuals were committing to.
 This is unavoidable.
 To valuate responsibility, you must have accountability.

 There may be cases where Scoot wish only to accept transactions with TPH.
 It's possible to have cases where PPH are used, but the TPH of the PPH is validated to the Scoot trustee.
 That would require a level of trust maintenance across elections of trustees and may be difficult to enforce.

 I believe using TPH to invest in some scoot, and PPHs for others may be the most practical system.
 The protocol shall handle both cases.
 Scoot may also implement hybrid models, where perhaps large or majority holders need to reveal TPH but small-scale holders may use PPH.
-This is essentially how public stock works in some countries, with holdings by large institutions, board members, and company officers are publicly reported, but most holders are publicly anonymous.
+This is essentially how public stock works in some countries, when holdings by large institutions, board members, and company officers are publicly reported, but most holders are publicly anonymous.

 The responsibility tree - open or pseudonymous - is very valuable.
 This system works because more people that are responsible for an idea, the more valuable that idea is.
 Furthermore, the more responsible people who are responsible for an idea, the more valuable it becomes.

 The inverse of the responsibility tree is the hypocrisy tree.
 Within the protocol, there is a method of shunning.
 Shunning is a way for Scoot to avoid transactions with other Scoot or pledges it has made a specific value judgement on.
 When you join a shun, you are making a statement, I refuse to interact with this other individual or Scoot because they are specifically bad in the way the shun describes.
 The official reference version of the protocol software will not accept transaction from a shunned entity.
 However, this purely a choice of implementation.
 Nodes and pledges can earn discounts by processing transactions.
 The hypocrisy tree would reveal when nodes transact with nodes they've shunned, which will devalue the importance of a shun.
 If you joined a shun against one of your competitors and some calamity is forcing you to liquate unexpectedly, the only buyer might be somebody you really don't like.
 As in individual, I don't think this is a big worry.
 People's value judgements change over time.
-However, it should come into consideration when electing Foundation leadership and Scoot trustees.
+It should come into consideration when electing Foundation leadership and Scoot trustees.

 ### Scoot Naming System (SNS)